jhustata/book/eee.md

 It will lay out the method or strategy by which you approach the task outlined in `if 0 {`

 Each numerically sequenced `if` statement followed by a `{` will serve as your lodestar as you build a **vertically** growing script as contrasted with a **horizontally** sprawling one.
-Within each `if int {` you'll have a block of code that serves a rather specific funtion and can be copied and pasted to another .do file when such a task is needed in the future of by someone else.
+Within each `if int {` you'll have a block of code that serves a rather specific function and can be copied and pasted to another .do file when such a task is needed in the future or by someone else.

 As you put your .do file together you'll indent (typically 4 spaces) at each level: from `qui {` to `if 0 {`, and then from each `if int {` to the block of code within.